danielbauwens/Immo-Project-Data-Analysis/README.md

 ### Data Prediction (Part Four/Conclusion)
 To be completed.

-## Installation (and Requirements)
+## Installation, Requirements and Usage

 ![Python Version](https://img.shields.io/badge/Python-3.xx-orange) ![Requirements](https://img.shields.io/badge/Easy-For_You-gr)

 *The two notebooks include the initial graphing results from part one, and the pipeline used to get the scores from LinearRegression, XGBoost, DecisionTree and RandomForest models.
-The SRC folder only uses the LinearRegressor, which appears to be the weakest in predicting the actual target value.*
+The SRC folder's 'main.py' displays all of the above regressors' scores when run.*

-For required packages you can use 'pip install -m requirements.txt' in your terminal to get everything.
+For required packages you can use 'pip install -m requirements.txt' in your terminal to get all the required packages.

 Run the 'main.py' file with the correctly processed dataset (variable names that match those included in the original 'merged_data.csv' file).
 Put your dataset in the '/data' directory and link to it with the correct name in the 'dataframe' variable.